Fiszh/DownloadTwitchEmotes/README.md

 # DownloadTwitchEmotesA JavaScript tool to download Twitch, 7TV, FrankerFaceZ, and BetterTwitchTV emotes for a specified user.
-## Installation1.
+## Installation.

 **Download Node.js**

 Ensure that Node.js is installed on your machine.
 It includes the `fs` and `path` modules needed for this script.

 2. **Install Dependencies**